 If possible make sure your camera is on during this time so it feels a bit more personal like you are all in the same room.
 This activity is a great opening to any meeting and an excellent way for the team to settle in and catch up.
 In this short amount of time, it gives your colleagues an easy way to naturally bond and genuinely find connections.

-It’s a great game for remote teams to engage in simple and easy trivia games.
+It’s the perfect game for remote teams to engage in simple and easy trivia games.
 Your team answers icebreaker or trivia questions about themselves and then QuizBreaker generates “Who said what” quiz questions around them for your team or friends to answer.
 You can customize the quizzes to go out whenever it is an online tool convenient for you as well as add your own icebreaker questions to personalize it to your team and just get the correct answers.
 To get started head over to our sign-up page here.

 4) What did you hear?